logicalclocks/hops-docs/docs/user_guide/hopsworks/uploadData.rst

 Upload Data
 ===========================

-Files can be uploaded using HopsWorks' web interface.
+Files can be uploaded using Hopsworks' web interface.
 Go to the project you want to upload the file(s) to.
 You must have the **Data Owner** role for that project to be able to upload files.
 In the **Data Sets** tab, on the top left corner there is the *Upload* button.